top of page

 Space suits in Arizona.
 Image Credit - Voot Select

-Rook, a religious guy with a family of twelve kids and a wife who all wait for him at home, is the one that struggles the most with loneliness due to isolation, but also because he feels unheard and misunderstood by his colleagues.
+Rook, a religious guy with a family of twelve kids and a wife who all wait for him at home, is the one who struggles the most with loneliness due to isolation, but also because he feels unheard and misunderstood by his colleagues.
 His goal is to spread the word of God in space, which is why he joined the program.
-While this is an interesting layer to a character who is supposed to be an astronaut, the plot doesn’t actually explore his way of thinking in terms of science and how he reconciles these two points of view.

 Skip seems to be the most qualified one.
 His father was a famous astronaut that developed the Apollo 13 program and Skip is more than happy to mention it any chance he gets.
-His work with NASA is a way of him honoring his father’s work and carrying his legacy, even though he often faces a dilemma- is he really using all his potential within this specific program?
+His work with NASA is a way of honoring his father’s work and carrying his legacy, even though he often faces a dilemma- is he really using all his potential within this specific program?

 The chemistry this trio brings to the table is unique- the Cap’s often childlike behavior is met by Skip’s poker face that never shows surprise, while Rook is often caught in the middle when the other two don’t see eye to eye.

-Should you stream this - Yes
+Should you stream this? - Yes

 The humor may not be top-notch, but it does serve the purpose of showing the predicament the characters face.
 There’s a lot of space for the story to develop and a lot of potential for every character to go their own way.

-For more such reviews, Subscribe to themoviejunkie.com
+Subscribe to themoviejunkie.com

 bottom of page